 This was the only issue I found to be difficult at the end of October.
 Restaurants tend to start closing in late September and throughout October.
 Many restaurants are open seven days a week during the high season, and by the time October comes around, the staff is exhausted.
 On Naxos, only some restaurants were open until the end of October.
 However, some will open fewer days in the off-season or will just be open for dinner.
 You may want to consider booking a hotel with a kitchenette.

-Ferries operate year round to most islands now, but the schedule is not as frequent during the summer months.
+Ferries operate year-round to most islands now, but the ferry schedule is not as frequent during the summer months.
 As always, I recommend that you do not book your flights and ferries on the same day.
 Greece is known to have strikes, even in the tourist season.
 The weather in October and all the winter can prevent ferries from departing, especially the high-speed ferries.
-The high-speed ferry service starts to reduce their service offerings in October.
+The high-speed ferry service starts to reduce its service offerings in October.
 Some larger islands have airports, so another option is to fly.
 If you plan on island hopping, allow for some flexibility in your schedule if taking the ferry as some hotels will not refund your money if ferries are canceled due to weather.
 Travel insurance may cover ferry cancellations making it a must purchase for an island-hopping adventure in Greece.

 As you can see, visiting a Greek island in October is a great idea, and while it may be quieter, it can still be a warm destination.
 I personally loved being in Greece in October as I got to see how the locals live after the tourists leave.
 I also ran into my friends more frequently than I would during the high season.